What is a national scholarship?

 Specific criteria vary by competition, so read the rules.
 Generally, reviewers are looking for strong academic records and rigorous academic plans, previous honors and awards, research experience, community involvement, leadership, creativity, and strong support from faculty.

 Your recommenders should be faculty members who know you well.
 It is better to have a good, detailed letter from an associate professor than a generic letter from a dean or a senator.
 For some scholarships, letters from employers or professionals associated with public service can be useful.
 When you ask for letters of recommendation, be sure to describe the scholarship competition in depth and review the criteria for selection.
 Your recommender should be able to write a 1-2 page letter with specific examples of how you meet, if not exceed, the stated criteria.

 Many scholarships require an interview, especially those that require nomination like the Rhodes, Marshall, and Mitchell.
 The Fulbright has an “on campus” interview with members of our Fulbright Committee, and some countries require an interview for semi-finalists.
 There are some scholarships, however, that are evaluated solely on the basis of the application materials.

 Can I get help with my application for nomination?

-Do I need to be an Honors student to work with ONS&F?
+Do I need to be in Honors?